deltachat-bot/bot-pages/howto.md

 There might be additional preparations steps described in the bot's documentation, please don't forget to read it.

-Choose an email provider that doesn't filter, block or delay incoming or outgoing emails.
+**Tip**: Choose an email provider that doesn't filter, block or delay incoming or outgoing emails.
 With good email providers, messages reach the chat partners within a few seconds, bad providers can cause long delays.
-{: .tip }
+{: .box }

 ### Running
 If you don't use a container image you'll start the bot by executing a command.
 In order to keep it running when you log out, maybe use a tool like [tmux](https://github.com/tmux/tmux/).